season-lab/season-lab.github.io/seminars.md

 ## Excellence Program Seminars

-The Excellence Program of the B.Sc. and M.Sc. in Engineering in Computer Science of Sapienza University of Rome offers its students a personalized academic study program designed to exploit their curiosity and creativity, enabling them to deepen and broaden their knowledge in a range of knowledge areas.
+The Excellence Programs of the B.Sc. and M.Sc. in Computer Science and Engineering in Computer Science of Sapienza University of Rome offer its students a personalized academic study program designed to exploit their curiosity and creativity, enabling them to deepen and broaden their knowledge in a range of knowledge areas.
 Our group organizes a series of informal seminars devoted to topics in program analysis with applications to computer security, performance, and reliability.

 ## Calendar